sajjadpoores/banking-system-microservice/README.md

 # banking-system-microservice
-A microservice architecture Nest.js app handling required APIs for a banking application

 ## Overview
 This project is a robust financial application built using a microservices architecture with NestJS.
 It comprises five distinct microservices—Gateway, User, Account, Transaction, and Report—each responsible for specific functionalities within the system.
 The application leverages RabbitMQ for inter-service communication, PostgreSQL and MongoDB for data persistence, and Redis for caching, ensuring scalability, reliability, and maintainability.